MarkClinton/footy-stats-cli/README.md

 - ### Using getch.pause() to accept user input
 The pause() function from the python library [getch](https://pypi.org/project/getch/) was originally used to accept keyboard input from the user to progress the app i.e. "Click Any Key to go back to Start Menu".
-An example of this behaviour can be found when viewing paginated data and using an arrow key to move to the next page.
+An example of this behavior can be found when viewing paginated data and using an arrow key to move to the next page.
 It skips 3 pages.

  ![Arrow Key input](documentation/imagery/bugs/arrowkey_input_bug.gif)

-**Cause**: The pause() function doesnt handle arrow keys as input very well.
-It doesnt clean or decode the arrow key input.
+**Cause**: The pause() function doesn't handle arrow keys as input very well.
+It doesn't clean or decode the arrow key input.
 This meant it was filling the input buffer with 3 inputs every time it was used with the pause() method.

- **Solution**: Blessed was already being used to add colour to text.
+ **Solution**: Blessed was already being used to add color to text.
 Blessed also had functionality to handle keyboard input.
 I created
  2 methods called ```user_enter_action``` and ```user_enter_or_action```.
 Utilizing Blessed's keyboard input functionality, ```user_enter_action```
- only accepts enter as an input and throws a warning onscreen when enter is not selected. ```user_enter_or_action``` method was created to handle input on paginated screens.
-It needed to have 2 options, either Enter for the next page or Q to go back to main menu.
-It also throws a warning onscreen it the keyboard input isnt one of those values
+ only accepts enter as an input and throws a warning on screen when enter is not selected. ```user_enter_or_action``` method was created to handle input on paginated screens.
+It needed to have 2 options, either Enter for the next page or Q to go back to the main menu.
+It also throws a warning on screen it the keyboard input isnt one of those values

  - ### Menu content half prints to screen when menu is used There was an issue when using blessed to introduce color to the program.